peytoncchen/PK-Visualization/README.md

 <p align="center">
 <img src="examples/part2.png" width="800">
 </p>
-The k-value Calculator allows users to set up a system of ordinary differential equations (ODEs) describing a simple compartment model and input a CSV containing experimental data, then have an optimizing algorithm run to fit the data to a set of k-values.
+The Rate Constant Calculator allows users to set up a system of ordinary differential equations (ODEs) describing a simple compartment model and input a CSV containing experimental data, then have an optimizing algorithm run to fit the data to a set of k-values.

 ### Inputs:
 - **Choose CSV File to upload:**